Love Letter 2

-The Spelmaninate you were with many titles and roles that carried too much weight at times.
-President to Activist, and the in-between.
+The unconventional and a bit too radical Spelmaninate you were with many titles and roles that carried too much weight at times.

 You were and still are a survivor, an artist, leader, student, community activist and a member.
 You are the poet excitedly reciting to their poet professor who taught through the unconventionality of group dialog, which was most healing.
 You were and still are a friend, a sister-sibling, an independent goddess, a performer, a thrift genius, a fashion stylist, a sound lover, the Spelmaninate down Manley Hall and a BLACK queer unicorn with sunflowers.
 You are you and is not defined by a name of a school or title.